mgballou/react-someones-pc/README.md

 VITE_TEAMS_URL=http://localhost:[PORT]/teams

 ```

-> Then, run the server with `npm run dev'.
+> Then, run the server with `npm run dev`.
 The back end repo will need to be running as well, and instructions can be found in that README.

 ## Screenshots